Pushing the Frontier on Approximate EFX Allocations: 2/3-EFX for -Value Instances

 \textit{If Step~\ref{3Vstep_Break} is executed:} In this case $\X'=\X$ and the algorithm terminates; \cref{prop:a,prop:b} are satisfied trivially by the induction hypothesis. \end{proof}

-\paragraph{Concluding the proof of \cref{lem:3V_noCritical}} We argue that as long as there exists some agent $i \in N$ with a critical good, some step of the \PPAplusplus algorithm other than Step~\ref{3Vstep_Break} will run.
-Assume by contradiction that in the last iteration of the while loop of the algorithm Step~\ref{3Vstep_Break} ran.
+\paragraph{Concluding the proof of \cref{lem:3V_noCritical}} We argue that as long as there exists some agent $i \in N$ with a critical good, some step of the \PPAplusplus algorithm other than Step~\ref{3Vstep_Break} will be triggered.
+Suppose, towards a contradiction, that in the last iteration of the while loop of the algorithm Step~\ref{3Vstep_Break} ran.
 Since Steps~\ref{3Vstep_GrCycle} and ~\ref{3Vstep_2a} did not run, by \cref{lem:helpToStep9} the \regplus $\Grplus(\X)$ has a source vertex $s$.
 Consider the \enhplus $\Geplus(\X)$, and assume first that it does not have a source; this means that $s$ must be contained in some cycle of $\Geplus(\X)$.
 Consider any such cycle $C$, and let $(i,s)$ be an edge in $C$.
 Since $s$ is a source of $\Grplus(\X)$, $(i,s)$ is not an edge of $\Grplus(\X)$.
-From this it follows that $(i,j)$ is not a grey edge, which in turns implies that $C$ is jaundiced.
-That means that Step~\ref{3Vstep_GeCycle} of the \PPAplusplus algorithm would have run, a contradiction.
+From this it follows that $(i,s)$ is not a gray edge, which in turn implies that $C$ is jaundiced.
+That means that the condition of Step~\ref{3Vstep_GeCycle} of the \PPAplusplus algorithm should have been triggered instead, a contradiction.

-Now assume that there is a source in $\Geplus(\X)$, and consider the doubly enhanced graph $\Gde(\X)$.
-Similarly to before, if there is no source in $\Gde(\X)$, there would be a cycle that is jaundiced and Step~\ref{3Vstep_GdeCycle} would have run, a contradiction.
-So we may assume further that there exists a source $s$ in $\Gde(\X)$.
-By definition of $\Gde(\X)$, $s$ is also a source of $\Geplus(\X)$.
-In that case however, if $|X_s|<k_{\max}$, Step~\ref{3Vstep_AddGood} would have run, and if $|X_s|=k_{\max}$, Step~\ref{3Vstep_AddGoodInKMax} would have run.
-In each case, we obtain a contradiction.